KevinVanthuyne/zentrex-website/README.md

 ## Run

+- Make sure Node.js and npm are installed
+- Run `npm install` in the root folder to install all packages
-Make sure Node.js is installed and run `gatsby develop` to start the development server.
+- Run `gatsby develop` to start the development server.
 The site is now running at `http://localhost:8000`

 ## Export static site for deployment